hu-tianyang/hu-tianyang.github.io/_pages/about.md

   <li>Deep Generative Modeling</li>
   <li>Understanding Large Language Models</li>
 </ul>

+This was my <a href="/assets/pdf/Research_Statement.pdf">Research Statement</a>.
+I am actively seeking <li>PhD students</li> and <li>Research Assistants</li> (starting from Fall 2025) with a strong theoretical foundation and hands-on experience in AI to join my group.
+If you are interested, please send me an email with you CV.

 <!-- You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->